brummetj/bitly-intern-challenge/README.md

     "User": "Joshua Brummet"
 }
 ```
-##### For simplicity purposes, I weeded out most of the twitter response to save time of creating a model for twitters api response.
+##### For simplicity purposes, I weeded out most of the twitter response to save the time of creating a model for twitters API response.

-Here screenshot of my twitter account with the new bitly / twitter update !
+Here screenshot of my twitter account with the new bitly / twitter update!

 ![alt text](https://github.com/brummetj/bitly-intern-challenge/blob/master/Screen%20Shot%202018-04-03%20at%206.05.28%20PM.png)